 Now I wasn’t going to give them my number just in case they could send a virus to my phone or something just as disastrous!
 I then suggested they try to get in touch with Rob.
 By this time I was very suspicious so I also contacted Rob on What’sApp to ask if he had been contacted by Julie re their phone problem.
 He knew nothing about it.
 By this time the impersonator had given up on me.
 I immediately sent off an email to Julie to warn her I thought someone had copied her facebook profile and was impersonating her asking for help.

-Thank God I felt a check in m39 c rhino's on roundabouty spirit and didn’t fallen into their trap.
+Thank God I felt a check in my spirit and didn’t fallen into their trap.
 Julie posted a warning to all her facebook friends and thanked me for bringing this matter to her attention.
 I reported the fraud to facebook and put a block on further messages from him before posting a waring on my facebook wall.
 I’m also making all my blog readers aware of such dirty practices.
 If you are asked to befriend someone you know check first that it really is that person either by email or phone.
 I really do thank the Lord for His protection.

 Pictures: 1.
 Pink frangipani outside my window, ASM 2.
 Rhino at petrol station 3.
 Yvonne at work 4.
 ASM vehicle outside clinic 5.
 Morning devotions before clinic opens on the farm 6.
 Three days old cutie 7.
 Jackie with sick child 8.
 Babies and toddlers on the bed!
 9. Children playing 10.
 Yogurt treat 11.
 Monkeys at Yvonne’s 12.
 Anne, Yvonne and Jenny 13.
 Legogote Hill taken from ASM compound 14.
 Legogote Hill 15.
 New Rhino’s at roundabout